Ankitkumargh/CNAPP-Dashboard-Project/README.md

         }
       ]
     }
     ]
     }

  # Run the Application:
- Start the development server with the following command:ng serve
+ Start the development server with the following command: ng serve

 # CnappDashbord